 If you want to form your chocolates with molds, pour your chocolate into a Pyrex measuring cup, or another heat-safe container with a spout for pouring.

-Then simply pour your chocolate into molds or onto a parchment lined baking dish or sheet.
+Then simply pour the chocolate into molds or onto a parchment lined baking dish or sheet.

-You can also use your tempered chocolate at 90*F for dipping or coating candies, truffles, etc.
+You can also use tempered chocolate at 90*F for dipping or coating candies, truffles, etc.

 After pouring into molds or on to baking sheets, cool in the refrigerator or freezer until chocolate is solid.
 If you want to add toppings such as ground sea salt or crushed peppermint, allow chocolate to firm slightly before adding so that the topping doesn’t sink into chocolate.

-Once your chocolate has hardened, it is ready for eating.
+Once the chocolate has hardened, it is ready for eating.
 If you made a sheet of chocolate, you can break it into pieces and serve.

-If you give your chocolate as a gift, make sure your let the receiver know that they should store their coconut oil chocolate in the fridge or freezer.
+If you give your chocolate as a gift, make sure your let your gift recipient know that they should store their coconut oil chocolate in the fridge or freezer.

 Coconut Oil Dark Chocolate